RxSwiftCommunity/RxMultipeer/README.md

-# A testable, Rx* wrapper around MultipeerConnectivity
+# A testable RxSwift wrapper around MultipeerConnectivity

 RxMultipeer is a [RxSwift][RxSwift] wrapper for MultipeerConnevtivity.